Edward Harden Mansion

 The Edward Harden Mansion, also known as Broad Oaks, is a historic home located on North Broadway (U.S. Route 9) in Sleepy Hollow, New York, United States, on the boundary between it and neighboring Tarrytown.
 It is a brick building in the Georgian Revival style designed by Hunt & Hunt in the early 20th century, one of the few mansions left of many that lined Broadway in the era it was built.
 Also on the property is a wood frame carriage house that predates it slightly.
 Both buildings were listed on the National Register of Historic Places in 2003.
+The mansion is part of Westchester County's historical Millionaires' Row.

 Edward Harden had earned fame and fortune as the Chicago Tribune reporter who broke the story of Admiral George Dewey's victory in the Battle of Manila Bay.
 He later left journalism for finance, and after earning a seat on the New York Stock Exchange commissioned the house.
 Shortly after it was built, he allowed part of the home to be used for a new kindergarten that was the first Montessori school in the U.S. The Harden family later moved to nearby Scarborough.
 It was used as a home for retired seamstresses and, in the middle of the century, sold to the local school district, which continues to use it as its main offices today.